Graciekan21/Task-bliss/README.md

  ## Validation
 - App used for validation
-pEP8 - Python style guide checker imported - [ HERE](/https://pep8ci.herokuapp.com/)
+pEP8 - Python style guide checker imported - [ HERE](/assets/images/validation.png/)

-The App performs well as it should but in the Pep8ci it show (all clear no errors found)
+The App performs well as it should but in the Pep8ci it show (error 34: E722 do not use bare 'except' but it dosen't affect the performance of the app)
 ## Deployment

 ### Heroku